MS in Occupational Therapy

 - MSOT Trimester 3 | 1st week of September each year

-The start date for the inaugural cohort will be fall 2013, with the first class graduating at the end of the summer 2015 trimester.
+The inaugural cohort was September 2013, with the first class graduating at the end of the summer 2015 trimester.

 - Dynamic learning environment - Dynamic program features include a strong focus on sensory integration therapy, functional vision assessment and intervention, return-to-driving rehabilitation and functional cognitive rehabilitation.